 Experts in finding and treating disease.

 Our experienced team includes three radiologists subspecialized in nuclear medicine, making them true experts in this type of imaging.
 Nuclear medicine can help radiologists diagnose and determine the severity of—or even treat—a variety of diseases, including many types of cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other abnormalities within the body.
-Eastern Radiologists interprets all procedures performed at our own outpatient imaging center at Doctors Park in Greenville, but also a wide array of exams performed at Vidant Health and other hospital systems in the region.
+Eastern Radiologists interprets all procedures performed at our own outpatient imaging center in Greenville, but also a wide array of exams performed at Vidant Health and other hospital systems in the region.
 Then, we work with your doctor to determine the most appropriate next steps to evaluate or treat your condition.